danhans42/fpga_booty/README.md

 - A PlayStation - This was built with the PSone user in mind - however you can use this on a Full Fat PSX too.
 A 5552 PAL unit was used for development, however it should run on any model.

 Something to connect it up - Jumper wires or whatever.
 Buy quality and keep them nice and short or you will have issues probably.
+I used the PIO-Breakout from the pcsx-redux project (see https://github.com/grumpycoders/pcsx-redux/tree/main/hardware/PIO-Breakout )
 ### Does it work?

 Yeah kinda, ish :) See youtube video below for an earlier version on a different board:-